mggg/GerryChain/docs/topics/tools.rst

 ==============================================

 GerryChain is used to analyze redistricting plans in the real world.
-For example, it's been used in states ranging from Pennsylvania to North Carolina to Wisconsin for to defend civil rights.
+For example, it's been used in states ranging from Pennsylvania to North Carolina to Wisconsin for defend civil rights.
 So, `MGGG`_ has developed a toolkit of functions for use to analyze a redistricting plan.
 Here, we will describe these tools and how they are used to analyze real-world districting plans.